Igneous Rocks

 The obsidian rock is a type of naturally-occurring glass formed as an extrusive igneous rock.
 It is produced when felsic lava erupting from a volcano cools rapidly through the glass transition temperature and freezes without sufficient time for crystal growth.
 Obsidian flows where the cooling of lava is quicker and rapid.
 Obsidian is mineral-like but not truly not.
 Obsidian consists mainly of SiO2 (silicon dioxide), usually 70% or more.
 Crystalline rocks with obsidian's composition include granite and rhyolite.

+Obsidian can be found in a lot of places, for example it can be found in different places here in America.
 Yellowstone National Park has a mountainside containing much obsidian located between Mammoth Hot Springs and the Norris Geyser Basin, and deposits can be found in many other western U. S. states including Arizona, Colorado, Texas, Utah, and Idaho.
 Obsidian can also be found in the following countries: Armenia, Turkey, Italy, Mexico, Greece and Scotland.

-cardiac surgery, because well-crafted obsidian blades have a cutting edge many times sharper than high-quality steel surgical scalpels, with the edge of the blade being only about 3 mm wide.
+Obsidian today is used in many ways, they are used in hospitals and microscopes.
+Obsidian is used in cardiac surgery, because well-crafted obsidian blades have a cutting edge many times sharper than high-quality steel surgical scalpels, with the edge of the blade being only about 3 mm wide.
 A study which was done shows that obsidian rocks produced narrower scars, less inflammatory cells, and less granulation tissue in a group of rats.

 Pumice